-In 1986, we opened to the public with our first school division in Southern California, Advanced School of Driving, Inc., and began offering our training programs to individuals in After years of the local community. successfully training thousands of men and women, we saw an opportunity to expand our educational offerings and provide successful training standards, programs, job search assistance, and career services to individuals living in the Central California region.
+In 1986, we opened to the public with our first school division in Southern California, Advanced School of Driving, Inc., and began offering our training programs to individuals in the local community.
+After years of successfully training thousands of men and women, we saw an opportunity to expand our educational offerings provide and successful training standards, programs, job search assistance, and career services to individuals living in the Central California region.